 The common thread that comes up in articles about toxic company cultures is that it’s extremely hard to undo things that are woven into the fabric of your organization when they are small.
 Alexis notes that Ride Report has gone from four to 18 employees, and it’s evident already that company practices and culture are deeply embedded, for better or for worse.
 To undo them or redo them is almost impossible, which makes being intentional and transparent about building your company culture even more important in the earliest stage.

 As Alexis puts it, “It’s never too early to write down things that are meaningful to you.
 There’s no right one way to build a company, but you can do it in a way so that employees understand why and how you’re doing it, even if they disagree.
 Being honest and upfront about what you stand for will empower people who work with you and give them visibility into your choices.
 At the end of the day, the goal of our employee guide was to foster an environment that said, ‘Please make this a place you want to be and make changes if there are gaps that you see.
 It is in your hands.’”

-Ride Report’s Employee Guide is publicly available and "open source", so that others can use it for inspiration or as the basis for their own guide.
-You can check it out here.
+Ride Report’s Employee Guide is publicly available and "open source," so that others can use it for inspiration or as the basis for their own guide.
+Check it out here.